webpro/DOMtastic/README.md

 # DOMtastic

 Small & fast DOM and event library for modern browsers.
-Having the same familiar API as jQuery (but without the extra "weight" of modules like `$.ajax`, `$.animate`, and `$.Deferred`), it works great stand-alone or paired up with e.g. Backbone.
+Having the same familiar API as jQuery (but without the extra "weight" of modules like `$.ajax`, `$.animate`, and `$.Deferred`), it works great stand-alone or paired up with e.g. Backbone or Angular.
 The library is only 3-4KB (min+gzip), and it's easy to create a custom build to exclude parts you don't need.

 The [source](https://github.com/webpro/DOMtastic) is written using ES6 features, and transpiled to AMD and CommonJS with [Traceur](https://github.com/google/traceur-compiler).
 Browserify is used to create a [UMD](https://github.com/umdjs/umd) bundle (supporting AMD, CommonJS, and fallback to browser global).